ghyde/quotes/content/posts/2014-11-11-if-trees-could-scream.md

 tags: [Comedy]
 ---

-If trees could scream, would we be so cavalier about cutting them down?<br>
+If trees could scream, would we be so cavalier about cutting them down?

 We might, if they screamed all the time, for no good reason.